-Coffee Bean Tetra (Hyphessobrycon takasei) Species Profile & Care Guide
+Coffee Bean Tetra - Hyphessobrycon takasei : Complete Fish Profile & Care Guide

-Coffee Bean Tetra tankmates should also be small and peaceful, as these fish are easily intimidated by bigger or more boisterous species.
-Ideal tankmates could include small Dwarf Cichlids, Corydoras catfish, some of the smaller Suckermouth Catfish and Pencilfish.
-Coffee Bean Tetras still have a pretty high price tag, but they are currently being bred in large numbers in Europe and becoming more readily available in the trade.
+When selecting tankmates for Coffee Bean Tetras, it's crucial to choose small and peaceful species that won't intimidate them.
+Ideal tankmates may include small Dwarf Cichlids, Corydoras catfish, some of the smaller Suckermouth Catfish, and Pencilfish.
+Although these Tetras still come with a relatively high price tag, they are currently being bred in large numbers in Europe, making them more readily available in the trade.

-The Coffee Bean Tetras body is quite pale; however, it can vary from almost white to pale orange with a hint of blue iridescence under the appropriate light.
-There is a significant black oval mark on the flanks behind the gill plate shaped like a coffee bean which is how this Tetra gets its common name.
-The dorsal fin also displays a dark spot with yellow colouration below it.
-The pelvic fins are yellow, and the anal fin is pale orange, and the caudal fin is also a pale yellow.
-There is a dark vertical stripe that runs through their eyes.
+Under appropriate lighting, the Coffee Bean Tetra exhibits a pale body ranging from almost white to pale orange with a hint of blue iridescence.
+This Tetra derives its name from the large black oval mark behind the gill plate shaped like a coffee bean.
+Additionally, a yellow-coloured dark spot is visible on the dorsal fin, while its pelvic fins are yellow, the anal fin is orange, and the caudal fin is yellow.
+Finally, a dark vertical stripe marks their eyes, accentuating their captivating appearance.

 |Scientific Name||Hyphessobrycon takasei|